 Usually, crowns are made of gold, ceramic, or porcelain fused to a metal structure.
 The porcelain coating can be used to mask the color of the metal.
 Although porcelain is harder and more abrasive than tooth enamel and may cause wear on the opposing tooth, newer ceramics are less apt to do so.
 Crowns made entirely of porcelain or similar material have a slightly greater tendency to break than do those made entirely of metal.

 Implants may be used to replace missing teeth.
 If people do not have sufficient healthy bone in their jaw, bone grafts can be done to create an adequate bed for the implants.
 Implants are metal fixtures inserted into the jawbone.
 The metal is a special alloy to which bone cells can attach.
 After a period of time, usually 2 to 6 months, the implant becomes solid with the bone, and a post is attached.
-Then an artificial tooth (crown) is attached to the post.
-The resulting tooth can handle the force of normal chewing.
+Then an artificial tooth (crown) or teeth (from a partial to a complete set of dentures) are attached to the post.
+The resulting tooth or teeth can handle the force of normal chewing.
 Implants are considered more desirable now because they do not decay and they offer a fixed solution to removable partial dentures.
 People must keep the area around the implant very clean to prevent infection.